 Lucy Harding, MA Student 2009/10; PhD awarded 2015

 Only students who have applied to and have been accepted into the programme are eligible for consideration for financial assistance.
 Financial assistance is available both from the university and from external funders.
-Please see The Graduate Schools Office of the University of York for further information.
 Some opportunities for part-time employment as tutors or lecturers may also be available.
 We are happy to discuss potential scholarships and other assistance with individuals after an offer of admission has been made.
 Please be mindful that many scholarships have early application deadlines.

 In recent years, the Centre has successfully nominated and advocated on behalf of prospective students for competitively awarded university and ESRC scholarship funding.
 This funding, in the case of UK students, can cover tuition and provide a basic stipend.
 Funding for international students through these routes is more limited and generally only covers a relatively small portion of their expenses (usually some of the tuition).
 In all cases, students seeking funding should apply early in the academic year.
 Most university and ESRC funding decisions are made by April so in order to be considered a complete application is recommended by the end of January.
 We are happy to support applications for external funding by prospective students, for example by providing letters of support for this purpose.